org-arl/unet-blog/_posts/2021-04-21-frequency-band-control-in-unetstack.md

 tags: [howto, unetstack, modems, phy, frequency, band, fdma]
 ---

-### The need to control center frequency and bandwidth

 Acoustic modems transmit physical sound waves via a transducer, typically a piezoelectric device.
 Such sound emitters have an ideal resonance frequency *F* and a *Q* factor of the order of 0.3.
 This means that the efficient region of the frequencies it can transmit centers around the resonance frequency with a bandwidth of about *0.3 x F*. *Q* may be higher or lower depending on the exact transducer.

 The transducer in the Subnero [M25M series](https://subnero.com/products/modem.html) modems has a resonance close to 26 kHz.
 The computationally possible bandwidth is 24 kHz, but not all of this bandwidth is feasible for the transducer.
 Thus the recommended default bandwidth is B = 12 kHz, which is half of the total possible.
 Thus an effective transmit modulation scheme can be set such that the center *C = 26 kHz* and *B = 12 kHz*.